 The Board of Regents has the responsibility of designating the College's Investment Officer(s).
-The Vice President of Administrative Services and the Assistant to the President are the designated investment officers of the College and are responsible for the investment of the College's funds.
-The Board of Regents also appoints the Investment Committee, which is composed of: the President, the Vice President of Administrative Services, Assistant to the President, and a representative from the Board of Regents.
+The Vice President of Administrative Services and the Chief of Staff are the designated investment officers of the College and are responsible for the investment of the College's funds.
+The Board of Regents also appoints the Investment Committee, which is composed of: the President, the Vice President of Administrative Services, Chief of Staff, and a representative from the Board of Regents.